80bots/80bots/README.md

 ```

   Warning!
 This action will clear the database and populate it with default values!

-## Quick start.
-80bots deploy and launching based on AWS.

-  It is necessary to have access to Github 80bots repo `https://github.com/80bots` in order to install and launch 80bots.
-An account created in aws console is `https://aws.amazon.com/console/`.

 #### NOTE:
   You can run service creation manually following 3-6 points(Setup) as well as using was cli, just runing `{appRoot}/deploy-aws.sh`;